 Day #12: Getting in Too Deep

 We can't help getting into holes.
-Sometimes we fall in, sometimes we are pushed in, and sometimes it opens up for us and we put ourselves in willingly.
+Sometimes we fall in, sometimes we are pushed in, and sometimes we dig it even deeper.
 We always expect help getting out of a hole, but in most cases, only we have the ability to get ourselves out.
-Don't dig the hole deeper because no one but you can get you out of it.

 DAY #13: Childhood Memories